Gerome/AdventOfCode2020/README.template.md

 @@ Latecomer rules: @@
 + if you're late to the party, catch up quick as you can, ignore the last rule above till then.

+@@ Spectator rules: @@
++ if you want to join but don't fancy the competing then set your
++ .scorecard as "# Spectating with a cool drink" (without quotes)
++ then just leave the rest blank unless you change your mind!

 @@ Today's playing conditions: @@
 ! - heavy snow
 ! - some polar bear sightings